v0xie/sd-webui-incantations/README.md

 #### Controls
 * **Enable CFG Scheduler**: Enables the CFG Scheduler.
+* **CFG Schedule Type**: Sets the schedule type to apply CFG.
+    - Constant: The default CFG method (constant value over all timesteps)
+    - Interval: Constant with CFG only being applied within the specified noise interval!
+    - Clamp-Linear: Clamps the CFG to the maximum of (c, Linear)
+    - Clamp-Cosine: Clamps the CFG to the maximum of (c, Cosine)
+    - PCS: Powered Cosine, lower values are typically better
 * **CFG Noise Interval Start**: Minimum noise level to use CFG with.
 SDXL recommended value: 0.28.
 * **CFG Noise Interval End**: Maximum noise level to use CFG with.
 SDXL recommended value: >5.42.
-* **CFG Scheduler**: Sets the schedule type to apply CFG.
-    - Constant: The default CFG method (constant value over all timesteps)
-    - Interval: Constant with CFG only being applied within the specified noise interval!
-    - Clamp-Linear: Clamps the CFG to the maximum of (c, Linear)
-    - Clamp-Cosine: Clamps the CFG to the maximum of (c, Cosine)
-    - PCS: Powered Cosine, lower values are better

 #### Results